HPC Server: Open OnDemand Quick-Start#

 in theModule loads

 section.If you expect to run code in parallel on multiple compute nodes, you have two options.
 (1) You can use the form to request the number of cores you need and then run a Dask Local Cluster on those cores, or (2) you can request the standard 2 cores, and then use a Dask SLURMCluster to submit new jobs to the SLURM scheduler, giving you access to additional compute nodes.
+Please see the HPC docs to learn more about the available compute and memory resources for Tallgrass and Hovenweep.

 Click Submit